flixlix/power-flow-card-plus/README.md

 Here is my to-do list containing a few enhancements I am planning in adding.
 The ones at the top are bigger priorities, so they’ll probably be available before the ones at the bottom.

 - Add UI Editor
+- Add Option for Home Assistant Templates in `secondary_info` fields
 - More than two Individual Devices [#54](https://github.com/flixlix/power-flow-card-plus/issues/54)
 - More than one solar source [#23](https://github.com/flixlix/power-flow-card-plus/issues/23)
 - Make card full size [#41](https://github.com/flixlix/power-flow-card-plus/discussions/41)